Six operations formalism for generalized operads: Introduction.

 This result is most interesting in the case that $\op{O}$ is a Koszul cyclic operad, in that it gives us a model for the derived modular envelope:

 \begin{corollary} Let $\op{O}$ be a Koszul cyclic operad and let $\mathbb{L}f_\ast$ denote the derived modular envelope.
 Then

 \end{corollary} This result is particularly interesting in view of Kontsevich's theorem \cite{Kont2, CV} and generalizations, \cite{CKV}, which relate graph complexes associated to cyclic operads -- via the functor $Df_!$ -- to homology of (generalizations of) moduli spaces of Riemann surfaces and outer automorphisms of free groups.
-This allows us to build a bridge between pairs of graph complexes which, using the homotopy involutivity of the Feynman transform, can be used to do computations.
-For example we compute (Calculation $\ref{calculation})$:
+Corollary $\ref{gccor}$ allows us to alternatively view graph homology as measuring the failure of $f_\ast$ to preserve the Koszul weak equivalence $D\op{O}\stackrel{\sim}\to \op{O}^!$.
+As a specific application, we consider the morphism $f_\ast (D\op{L}ie) \to f_\ast(\op{C}om)$, and using known information about the Lie graph complex and the homotopy involutivity of the Feynman transform, we compute (Calculation $\ref{calculation})$:

 \begin{corollary} $\chi(Df_\ast\op{C}om(1,n))=(-1)^n(n-1)!/2$. \end{corollary}